ahmedmakroum/ahmedmakroum/README.md

 💬 Ask me about **python, java, Firebase... or anything [here](https://github.com/ahmedmakroum/ahmedmakroum/issues)**

-⚡ Fun fact **The term "bug" in computer science comes from a literal insect.
+⚡ Fun fact, **The term "bug" in computer science comes from a literal insect.
 In 1947, a moth was found stuck in a computer relay, inspiring the term for system glitches.**

-⚡ Even funnier fact **90% of worlds data was generated in the last 2 years!**
+⚡ Even funnier fact, **90% of worlds data was generated in the last 2 years!**

  </div>